Are you wondering how to become a fashion blogger and make an income doing it? If so, this post is for you!

 Setting up the website is only part one.

-I also hiiiighly reccomend Make Money Blogging For Beginners by Create & Go.
-This course is aimed for newbie bloggers who are ready to take their blogs from $0 to $1,000/month with free traffic, affiliate marketing, and other amazing strategies.
+I also hiiiighly reccomend getting a course like Making Sense Of Affiliate Marketing by Michelle from Making Sense Of Cents.
+This course is aimed for newbie bloggers who are ready to take their blogs from $0 to $1,000/month with affiliate marketing.